 One of the most significant kickboxing workout benefits is that it helps to burn belly fat fast.
 Also known as visceral fat, this is not just unsightly; it is unhealthy too.

-Unlike excess thigh and buttocks fat, a fat belly increases the risk for some serious medical conditions including diabetes, cancer, and heart disease.
+Unlike excess thigh and buttocks fat, a fat belly increases the risk of some serious medical conditions, including diabetes, cancer, and heart disease.